 - Add the flour mixture, and beat it all on medium-low speed for 3 to 5 minutes until the batter is smooth.
 You might want to stop once to scrape down the sides of the bowl to make sure that all of the dry mixture has been incorporated.
 The batter will be thick, moist, and sticky.

 - Add the melted butter.
 (Make sure it isn't hot.)
 Beat another minute or two until it is well blended in.
+The batter will be much more moist and soft than regular wheat bread dough.

 - Spread the batter into the prepared baking rings.